Johnson & Johnson ordered to pay $344M in pelvic mesh case

 Higher prescription drug sales and lower legal costs drove its fourth-quarter profit 32% higher.

-After the most recent earnings report, Erik Gordon, a professor and pharmaceuticals analyst at University of Michigan’s Ross School of Business, commented on the legal issues in an email to The Associated Press.
+After the most recent earnings report, Erik Gordon, a professor and pharmaceuticals analyst at University of Michigan’s Ross School of Business, commented on the legal issues.

 “A big question hanging over the company is how many billions of dollars it may have to pay as a result of the wave of products liability lawsuits it faces,” he wrote.